Short Answer (quick read):

 The WebGUI for bare metal servers appears more sober and allows access to more and more specific functions.
-Pre-installed bare metal servers can be transferred to other customers, virtual switches and firewalls regulate the connections (VLAN) between servers in the data center and even WoL (Wake on LAN) can be set up.
-Operating system installation and maintenance work on a bare metal server are carried out at Linux Hosts Inc. via the WebGUI or a rescue system (Debian or FreeBSD).
+Pre-installed bare metal can be transferred to other customers, virtual switches and firewalls regulate the connections (VLAN) between computers in the data center and even WoL (Wake on LAN) can be set up.
+Operating system installation and maintenance work on bare metal are carried out at Linux Hosts Inc. via the WebGUI or a rescue system (Debian or FreeBSD).
 Select the new system in the menu using install image and define any parameters.
 During the subsequent reboot, the new system generates fresh SSH keys; these must be replaced for a new SSH session.
 The management interfaces and options vary greatly from provider to provider, but are not a major problem for experienced system administrators.

 New to VPS?
 Let’s compare two providers.

-- Vultr has now lowered the lower limit for a functional VPS to $2.50 per month (10 GB SSD – 1 CPU – 512 MB Memory – No IPv4 IP address).
+- Vultr has now lowered the lower limit for a functional plan to $2.50 per month (10 GB SSD – 1 CPU – 512 MB Memory – No IPv4 IP address).
 An additional $0.004/hr is being charged.
 As you can see this attractive offer went hand in hand with a reduction in RAM, but for many areas of application a vCPU, 512 MB RAM and 10 GB SSD storage are sufficient.
-The mentioned minimum VPS for 0.4 US cents per hour or a maximum of 2.50 US dollars per month is new – small catch: This is the only VPS for which there is only IPv6 in the minimum configuration, but no IPv4 there.
+The mentioned minimum VPS for 0.4 US cents per hour or a maximum of 2.50 US dollars per month is new – small catch: This is the only plan for which there is only IPv6 in the minimum configuration, but no IPv4 there.